Chapters & Centers

 Since 2017, Audubon has banded and released 90 fledgling Bald Eagles as part of this ongoing study.
 Each eagle that is rescued and released gets a second chance at life and the opportunity to contribute to the future of the wild population.

 On April 19, the eagle was found alive but motionless on the beach.
-She is now in the care of a rehabilitation facility in Virginia.
+She is now in the care of the Wildlife Center of Virginia.
 While it is not the type of update we hope for, it is a sobering reminder of the challenges eagles face, particularly during their first year of life as they migrate.
 It is thanks to the science of bird banding that we are able to follow along this eagle's journey.

 Thank you to all who were involved in the rescue, treatment, and release of Bald Eagle K62, as well as Marina Pierce for photographing the band.